The Palm Beach County Luxury Seller’s Almanac (2026 Updated)

 Closed permits, survey, and title

 Open permits create disclosure obligations that surface during the buyer's inspection period and become renegotiation triggers.
-A current survey and clean title commitment should be in hand before showings begin, not ordered reactively post-offer.
+A current survey and clean title commitment should be in hand before showings begin, not ordered after an offer comes in.

 06